 Madison, WI 53708-8960

-Form W-118A and mail it with your check if you are withholding wages for multiple employees.
+Form W-118A and mail it with your check.

 What do I do if my employee is on layoff, quits or is terminated?

-If your employee is on layoff, the easiest way is to update their status using My Tax Account.
-You can also complete the employee status section from your notice and:
+If your employee is on layoff, the easiest way to update their status is by using My Tax Account.
+Otherwise, complete the employee status section from your notice and either: